 My Favorite HIIT Video

-When I want to get an intense, full-body workout but I don’t have a lot of time, it’s High-Intensity Internal Training (HIIT) videos that I seek out.
+When I want to get an intense, full-body workout but I don’t have a lot of time, it’s High-Intensity Interval Training (HIIT) videos that I seek out.
 HIIT is an efficient way to exercise, helping you burn calories quickly and build strength (depending on the workout, of course).

 I’ve done a few HIIT routines, from Sweat with Kayla ($19.99 monthly App subscription) to random YouTube videos.
 I prefer workouts that don’t require equipment so that I can do them literally anywhere (like our cottages up north).
 I’ve also found that I absolutely HATE when people are talking during the workout.